 Brightside Bamboo Nursery

-Located just outside Chapel Hill we are the largest bamboo nursery in the Carolinas.
+Located in southern Mebane, about 10 minutes outside of Chapel Hill, we are the largest bamboo nursery in the Carolinas.
 We carry over 100 varieties of live bamboo plants including screening, black, clumping, timber, and more.
 Our service area covers everything from Washington DC down to Atlanta.
-Most of our installation services are done in the Triangle area: Raleigh, Durham, Chapel Hill; but we also serve the Triad: Greensboro, Winston Salem, and High Point as well as Charlotte, Wilmington, and into Virginia, DC, South Carolina, and Georgia.

 Pricing, Descriptions, and Inventory Links: